What is Aromatherapy?

 This is a common question I get.
 I trust a few brands and I do sell therapeutic/practitioner grade essential oils directly to my clients - the brand I use and sell is called Essential Therapeutics.

 I sell aromatherapy products and essential oils, and I provide honest advice.
-If you are interested in purchasing (you must live in Australia), please feel free to request a price list by emailing: email@example.com
+If you are interested in purchasing (you must live in Australia), please feel free to view the price list and contact me.